 State-funded universities generally adhere to a curriculum set by that state’s legislators or education officials.
 Private institutions, however, are free to inform their education requirements by consulting the faith and religious values that provide the school’s foundation.
 For this reason, many students with a strong belief in Christianity will find that Christian colleges provide them with a more values-oriented general education core, including in-depth courses in ethics, philosophy, theology, and comparative religions.
 These classes are harder to find at public institutions.

 Generous Scholarships Offset Tuition Costs

-Many Christian universities believe in helping those who struggle to afford tuition, and they leverage their powerful alumni connections when developing larger, more robust scholarship programs for students who have a demonstrated financial need, according to US News and World Report.
+Many Christian universities believe in helping those who struggle to afford tuition, and they leverage their powerful alumni connections when developing larger, more robust scholarship programs for students who have a demonstrated financial need.
 These programs help to offset the higher annual cost of tuition for students that need it the most, and they’re typically based on a student’s academic performance in high school or during their first few years of college.
 Some schools may even give community service scholarships, which offset the cost of tuition as long as students volunteer for a minimum number of hours each semester.

 Different Majors for Christian Students

 Most Christian colleges operate as liberal arts colleges, with strong programs in the fields of history, theology, language, and the sciences.
 In addition to this strong liberal arts core, many Christian institutions have majors that directly connect with their core values.
 These majors might specialize in nonprofit management, charity, ethical business, or even a comparative study of religion.
 Many students at these schools use their unique majors as a gateway to a career in academia or higher education through seminaries, leading to work with congregations around the world.